grafana/agent/docs/user/cookbook/dynamic-configuration/01_Basics/03_Integrations.md

 ## Integrations

 Integrations are loaded from files matching `integrations-*.yml` and are combined together.
-You can declare for example multiple sets of `redis_exporter_configs` across several files.
+You can declare for example multiple sets of `redis_configs` across several files.

 [integrations-node.yml](03_assets/integrations-node.yml)

 Note: You do NOT have to name the above file `integrations-node.yml` with `node`, `integrations-1.yml` would work the same.
 The name does NOT determine the type of integrations a template can contain and a template can contain integrations of different types.

 ```yaml
 node_exporter: {}